 KEY Move away significantly - Move away marginally + Move towards marginally ++ Move towards significantly 0 Neutral ?
-Unc SA Objectives Policy v BF4 - District Heating g Netwo orks (Comme ntary Scoring 9.
-Develop and maintain an integra transport network which maximise minimising detrimental impacts The polic objective ey does not specifica ly make reference to transp port and a is such, it is consid dered to have a neutral effe ect on this 0 10.
-Reduce congestion and pollution transport choice and by reducing the by lorry / car The polic objective 11.
-Improve the quality of the buand make efficient use of land and e policy is specific to district heat networks and does not directly affect this objective.
-It is therefore considered the policy will ve a neutral effect on this objective.
-12. Improve the quality and rar available within communities and wider networks opportun heat with does the policy expe ities to source heatir in developments and towards this objecti ig from a d/or to su adjoining developm ent or ne arby heating netwo orks, it al so encourages the reuse of v waste + 13.
-Provide social cohesio participation and improve the qua neighbourhoods cy is specific to distric eutral effect on this c not direct y affect this object ive.
-It is therefore consider red the po licy will 0 14.
-Create good cultural leisure activities available to all and recreation cy is specific to distric eutral effect on this c not direct y affect this object ive.
-It is therefore consider red the po licy will 0 15.
-Improve safety and security property for people and ey is specific to distric eutral effect on this c not direct y affect this object ive.
-It is therefore consider red the po licy will 0 16.
-Provide the conditions and service health and well-being and reduce access and social care The policy will not have a direct impact on health and well-being.
+Jncertain SA Objectives Policy BF4 - District Heating Networks Commentary Scoring 9.
+Develop and maintain an integrated and efficient transport network which maximises access whilst minimising detrimental impacts The policy does not specifically make reference to transport and as such, it is considered to have a neutral effect on this objective.
+10. Reduce congestion and pollution by increasing transport choice and by reducing the need to travel by lorry / car The policy does not specifically make reference to transport and as such, it is considered to have a neutral effect on this objective.
+0 11.
+Improve the quality of the built environment and make efficient use of land and buildings The policy is specific to district heat networks and does not directly affect this objective.
+It is therefore considered the policy will have a neutral effect on this objective.
+0 12.
+Improve the quality and range of services available within communities and connections to wider networks Not only does the policy expect development proposals requiring heating to demonstrate account has been taken of potential opportunities to source heating from adjoining development or nearby heating networks, it also encourages the reuse of waste heat within developments and/or to supply existing or future heat networks.
+As such, it is considered the policy will contribute positively towards this objective.
+13. Provide social cohesion, encourage participation and improve the quality of deprived neighbourhoods The policy is specific to district heat networks and does not directly affect this objective.
+It is therefore considered the policy will have a neutral effect on this objective.
+0 14.
+Create good cultural leisure and recreation activities available to all The policy is specific to district heat networks and does not directly affect this objective.
+It is therefore considered the policy will have a neutral effect on this objective.
+15. Improve safety and security for people and property The policy is specific to district heat networks and does not directly affect this objective.
+It is therefore considered the policy will have a neutral effect on this objective.
+16. Provide the conditions and services to improve health and well-being and reduce inequality to access and social care The policy will not have a direct impact on health and well-being.
 Therefore, the impact is considered to be neutral for this objective.
 0 17.
-Promote education and training which build the skills and capacity of 0
+Promote education and training opportunities which build the skills and capacity of the population The policy does not specifically make reference to education.
+Therefore, the policy will have a neutral effect on this objective.
+0